Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 The data table `stepsData` consists of varibles `steps, date, interval, hour, minute, daytime` for about `17600` observations.
 As mentioned in the project description, these are the measurements for an anonymous individual, call him Mr. Anon, during two months in 5 minute intervals.

 The last four variables are closely related;  in particular `interval` and `daytime` differ only in their class representation.
 While `daytime` captures the whole meaning of such variable, it presented issues in the computations.
-Thus we remove it, and instead create a funtion to display it.
+Thus we remove it, and instead create a simple funtion to display it when necessary.

 ```r